 It is a “must do” issue – many WordPress and plugin updates are done specifically to address newly discovered security vulnerabilities.
-The releases give a clue to the reason, and hackers are VERY fast to exploit every new opportunity.
+The releases give a clue to the reason, and hackers are VERY quick to exploit every new opportunity.
 There was a high-profile revelation of a security flaw in a very popular plugin a few months ago.
 Over 50,000 websites were hacked within a week!

 Wordfence Security automatically alerts you to available upgrades…

 File system security is an important element in preventing unauthorised access.
 Over the years, some hosting environments have had different rules for uploading files through WordPress updates and also via FTP.
 There may have been times when you needed to alter permissions to edit a file or copy files into a directory.
 Plugins that work with files have been known to instruct site owners to set specific directory permissions to 777, for example.
 Have you ever had to reset an image directory permission to 777 in order to upload a file?
 Did you remember to reset it back to 755 afterwards?
 If not, you’ve left an unlocked door for any curious hacker!
 Everyone has read, write and execute permission in that directory and can do anything they like in it!

 As a general rule, only install plugins from the official WordPress Extend / Plugins repository, or premium plugins from a reputable source such as CodeCanyon etc. Installing plugins from sources of unknown reliability is a high-risk strategy and exposes you to exploits!